Reduce the SQL Server Compute Resources Contention by Embracing Delta Lakes

 Data Engineers are required to transform those waterfalls of data into business insights.

-We can load the raw data into SQL Server Staging Area SQL Server database.
+We can load the raw data into the SQL Server Staging Area SQL Server database.

 We can efficiently clean, enrich and aggregate the data using highly expensive relational database resources (even if you are not using SQL Database in the cloud, every Enterprise edition core still cost about $7K)